simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Week 5 Theory of Performance Engineering/README.md

 Using the work law, we can compute the respective `T_1` as at least 80*4 = 320, and `T_f` as maximum 9.
 Then for `P` = 10, we have a contradiction that 42 is less or equal to (320 - 9)/10 + 9 = 40.

-### Write-up 4: Solve Exercise 27.1-5 on Page 791 in Chapter 27 of CLRS.
+### Write-up 4: Solve Exercise 27.1-5 on Page 791 in Chapter 27 of CLRS
 By the work law for `P` = 4, we have that `T_1` is at least 320.
 By the span law for `P` = 64, we have that `T_f` is at most 10.
 Now we will use the inequality from Exercise 27.1-3 to derive a contradiction.
 For `P` = 10, we have that 42 is less or eaqual to (320 - `T_f`)/10 + `T_f`.
 Equivalently, this states that `T_f` is greater or equal to 10/9*10, which contradicts that `T_f` is at most 10.

-## Multithreaded Matrix Multiplication